-There are a lot of great relationships that can be made via social media.
-I have met people from all over the world who I can talk to at any time and have great conversations with.
-It’s always possible that I could potentially do work with some of them, and I have hired people from other countries here and there to handle some of the small things with either a website or blog that I wasn’t in the mood to do or didn’t have the time for.
+There’s a lot of great relationships to be made via social media.
+I’ve met people from all over the world who I can talk to at any time and have great conversations with.
+It’s always possible that I could potentially do work with some of them, and I’ve hired people from other countries here and there to handle some of the small things with either a website or blog that I wasn’t in the mood to do or didn’t have the time for.

 As with anything in this world, there’s a whole lot of mean people also.
 Sometimes, the mean people are actually pretty nice most of the time, and then suddenly out of nowhere they look like they’ve just lost their minds for one reason or another.

 Unfortunately, you don’t always know what will trigger someone into being mean.
-Over the years, I’ve had people show their mean streak on things I’ve posted that should have had nothing to do with them.
-Other times they internalize something you’re written as though you’re talking personally about them.
+Over the years, I’ve had people show their mean streak on things I’ve posted that had nothing to do with them.
+Other times they internalize something you’re written as though you’re talking about them personally.
 If you saw them every day and wrote something that might make sense (don’t do that lol).
 But I’ve had people get mad at me when I’ve written commentary about parenting without knowing that they might be parents.

 Then there’s a guy I’m connected with on Facebook who’s kind of a passionate person.
 Every once in a while he gets something in his head that just consumes him and he starts writing in caps to make his point.
 That’s known as flaming in the online world, and it’s frowned upon almost everywhere you go.
 I finally asked him why he did that because it made him look like he’d lost control, wouldn’t ever make me see things his way because of the delivery, and that he needed to learn how to calm down because almost nothing in this world is that serious.

 Why am I mentioning all of this?
 I always advocate that almost every business should have an online presence.
 I say that social media can bring both joy and business.
-I also have stated that one needs to be careful in how they say certain things if they decide to be controversial; if you dish it out you have to be ready to take it.
+I’ve also stated that one needs to be careful in how they say certain things if they decide to be controversial; if you dish it out you have to be ready to take it.
 I always choose my words carefully; even so, you never know how someone else is going to take it, let alone respond to it.

-Yet, sometimes you can put up something relatively innocuous that gets negative attention by someone, even if it’s something positive.
+Sometimes you can post something relatively innocuous that gets negative attention by someone, even if it’s something positive.
 When that happens you have some choices to make, and some of those choices are better or worse than others.

 You can decide you don’t want to be on social media anymore and go away; that’s never good.